dawntech/docs.dawntech.dev/en/blip-bucket-viewer.md

             ![image](../images/en/blip-bucket-viewer/edit_advanced_settings_2.png)

-5. Refresh the page and find the plugin clicking on the 3 horizontal points.
+5. Refresh the page and find the plugin when clicking on the 3 horizontal points.

     ![image](../images/en/blip-bucket-viewer/3_dots.png)

 You can find more instructions in <https://github.com/takenet/cra-template-blip-plugin/blob/main/template/README.md> at section `Now just add the plugin to your chatbot and enjoy`

+## Terms of Privacy

+When installing this extensions, you automatically agree with the using terms described on [https://dawntech.dev/privacy](https://dawntech.dev/privacy), which is also the policy valid for the data collected by the plugin (when and if needed).

+## SLA

+The SLA provided by this one and the other plugins by Dawntech Inc. can be accessed on <https://status.dawntech.dev>.